genotrance/px/README.md

     remote server is not in noproxy list and proxy is undefined, Px will reject the request

+  --pac=  proxy:pac=
+  PAC file to use to connect
+    Use in place of server if PAC file should be loaded from a custom URL or file location instead of from Internet Options

   --listen=  proxy:listen=
   IP interface to listen on.
 Valid IP address, default: 127.0.0.1